-I can’t be trusted around grilled pineapple, you look away for a moment, and I’ve devoured everything in sight!
-This is no exaggeration, you can check with my husband, he thinks I’m a little crazy in this department.
+I can’t be trusted around grilled pineapple.
+If you look away for a moment, you can bet I’ve devoured everything in sight!
+This is no exaggeration, you can check with my husband.
+He most definitely thinks I’m a little crazy in this department.

 There’s something about the simplicity of this dessert that gets me every time, it’s lightly spiced and perfectly caramelized.
 If you’re in Calgary give Bolero’s (Brazilian BBQ) a try, they have a great Key Lime Cheesecake but I always opt for the pineapple instead.